 For the majority of your life, someone has dictated what you wear.
-But, whether it was your parents or a dress code by school or work, Halloween is the one day a year where it is socially acceptable to wear what you want and maybe even get a little wild with it.
+But, whether it was your parents or a dress code by school or work, Halloween is the one day a year where it’s socially acceptable to wear what you want and maybe even get a little wild with it.

 You might have an outgoing personality you show your colleagues and friends.
 You also might have a different hidden side that you keep to yourself.
 Nonetheless, it can be pretty healing to express that side of you from time to time, and Halloween is a terrific means to do it.
-If you generally dress in dark-colored clothes, a bright or fun and showy Halloween costume can be pretty enjoyable.
+If you generally dress in dark-colored clothes, a bright or fun, and showy Halloween costume can be pretty enjoyable.
 Or just the opposite.
-If you’re a minimalist regularly, dressing up in a dark or scary costume can be a breath of fresh air.
+If you’re a minimalist, dressing up in a dark or scary costume can be a breath of fresh air.

 a reason to mingle